 6. QR Codes

-Many people like to have these link to their websites so that people can scan them with a smart phone and automatically link to their website.
+Many people like to have these links to their websites so that people can scan them with a smartphone and automatically link to their website.

 These are sequential barcodes that are generated for asset tracking.